Kinosaki Inspirations

 • Mount Arikoyama and Izushi’s Torii gates

-A quaint castle town just south of Kinosaki Onsen, Izushi is known for soba, pottery, kabuki, and of course, its amazing seasonal scenery.
+A quaint castle town just south of Kinosaki Onsen, Izushi is known for soba, pottery, Kabuki, and of course, its amazing seasonal scenery.
 After a soba noodle lunch in one of the dozens of soba shops lining the retro town streets, visitors are encouraged to walk on over to the Izushi Castle Ruins and Arikoyama Inari Shrine Torii gates, presenting a sublime canvas painted with old-town charm and winter wonderland allure.

 • Hachigoro Toshima Wetlands